By Ellie Simmonds

 Insulating with rugs and carpets

 Rugs on the floor will also help your feet to feel warmer and block off draughts, but they won’t solve all the problems.

 Carpeted floors are usually the warmest floor type.
 The nature of carpet makes it a good insulator in itself.
 However, a thick, insulating layer of underlay underneath the carpet will further improve its insulating qualities.

 Finding an installer

 If you fit floor installation yourself, make sure you comply with building regulations for the minimum energy-efficiency values.
-Check with the relevant building regulation for where you live.
+You can use the website Planning Portal to check building regulations for where you live.